PeterCamilleri/CX16/docs/vm_layouts.md

 interpreter into banked high ram.
 However, having both the interpreter and the interpretee in banked ram is not a feasible option, so it is omitted except for saying that it was omitted.

+While it is possible to envision using a bank of high ram for less frequently used, larger bits of code, such a discussion is outside the scope of this design sampler.
+It is left as an exercise for the reader to study this idea further.